KyuriP/Discovering_CCM/README.md

 ## Ethics & Access
 All data used in this study are simulated, except for the data used in the empirical analysis, which is publicly available on the [Psychological Medicine Journal](https://www.cambridge.org/core/journals/psychological-medicine/article/abs/comorbid-obsessivecompulsive-disorder-and-depression-a-bayesian-network-approach/DAA4E2352A9E26809A4EAE35C366E900\#supplementary-materials) webpage.
 There is no security or privacy concerns associated with the use of either the simulated or empirical data in this study.
-Ethical approval for this study has been granted by the Ethical Review Board of the Faculty of Social and Behavioural Sciences [(FETC)](https://ferb.sites.uu.nl/) at Utrecht University, with reference numbers 22-1810 and 22-1825 (see the confirmation of approval: [fetcapproval1.pdf](https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval1.pdf), [fetcapproval2.pdf](https://github.com/KyuriP/Thesis_KP/blob/main/others/FETC-approval/fetcapproval2.pdf)).

 This repository, which serves as an archive of the study is accessible to the public on [GitHub](https://github.com/KyuriP/Thesis_KP) under the license type of `GNU General Public License v3.0`.